KarolinaSzczech/Manual_tester_Portfolio/README.md

    - Senior office worker ZUS Wałcz Department of Settlement of Contributory Payers,

  - July 2020 – July 2020
-   - Clerk Bailiff's Office No. VI in Sulejówek,
+   - Office worker Bailiff's Office No. VI in Sulejówek,

  - May 2017 – December 2019
    - Bailiff assessor Bailiff's Office No. XXIII in Warsaw,